Tanu2045/LLM-parsing-API-Project/README.md

-# ZIP-to-Representative Lookup — Civic Tracker Prototype
+# ZIP-to-Representative Lookup — Civic Tracker Project

 Lightweight prototype that returns U.S. elected officials for a given ZIP code using simple scraping, LLM-assisted extraction, and an SQLite-backed API built with Flask.